influxdata/docs-v2/content/influxdb/clustered/admin/users/_index.md

 Manage users with administrative access to your InfluxDB cluster through your [identity provider](/influxdb/clustered/install/auth/) and your InfluxDB `AppInstance` resource.
-Administrative access lets user perform actions like creating databases and tokens.
+Administrative access lets users perform actions like creating databases and tokens.

 {{% note %}}